Click to Skip Ahead

 The Impact of the Pandemic on Pet Obesity

-(Hill’s Pet Nutrition Australia study)
+(Hill’s Pet Nutrition Australia Study)

 Hill’s Pet Nutrition surveyed pet parents across Australia and found that 33% of pet parents with an overweight pet say their pet became overweight during the pandemic.
 Similar trends are being seen across Australia as more Australians than ever are seeking information to support their pet’s health, weight journey, and obesity issues.
 There has been a marked increase in overall search volume related to pet obesity across Australia, with over 68,000 searches completed last year.

-Frequently Asked Questions About Australia Pet Obesity
+Frequently Asked Questions

 Why is it important to know if your pet is overweight?

-Considering that one in three Australian cats are overweight or obese, and almost half of the Australian dogs are overweight, it is essential to know the risks associated with these conditions.
+Considering that one in three Australian cats are overweight or obese, and almost half of Australian dogs are overweight, it is essential to know the risks associated with these conditions.

 In short, the quality of life of an obese animal is greatly reduced, and the number of years spent by your side may also be shortened.
 (PFIAA)